 The Ubuntu 19.04 release date is April 18, 2019.
 Daily builds became available in November 2018, while the first Ubuntu 19.04 beta released on March 28.

 Other milestones during “Disco Dingo” development included feature freeze on February 21, 2019, UI freeze on March 14, 2019, and kernel freeze on April 1, 2019.

 Ubuntu 19.04 is the fourth version of Ubuntu to ship with the GNOME Shell desktop, but the first version to actually feel like the switch was worth it!

 Don’t get me wrong: I love the GNOME Shell workflow, the UI, the UX.
 It runs great on Fedora, Arch and Manjaro (or so I’m told).

-Thankfully the treacle-footed feeling afflicting earlier versions is gone in the Disco Dingo.
+Thankfully the treacle-footed feeling that afflicts earlier versions is absent in the Disco Dingo.
 Here, the Ubuntu desktop finally feels as fast and as fluid as it did during the late Unity desktop days.

 The uptick is the result of work by both upstream and downstream developers.
 Memory enhancements, CPU optimisations, and animation tweaks combine to make an Ubuntu desktop experience that feels infinitely more responsive.